 Ruettimann’s main message to HR professionals: when it comes to social media, move from a fear-based approach to an open mind and open heart.

-You are not going to break the internet or get fired by experimenting on
+You are not going to break the internet or get fired by experimenting on social media.

 To truly succeed with social media presence, HR, sales, and marketing need to work together, to learn from one another – put together a smart social plan to attract and retain the right candidates.